RobotecAI/rai-rosbot-xl-demo/README.md

 # Autonomous Mobile Robot Demo

-This project demonstrates the use of [RAI](https://github.com/RobotecAI/rai) framework interfacing with a robot.
-In particular, it shows the communication between Generative AI models and the [Husarion ROSbot XL](https://husarion.com/manuals/rosbot-xl/) - an autonomous mobile robot platform developed by [Husarion](https://husarion.com).
+The project stored in this repository is designed to demonstrate how the [RAI](https://github.com/RobotecAI/rai) framework interacts with the [ROSbot XL](https://husarion.com/manuals/rosbot-xl/), an autonomous mobile robot platform developed by [Husarion](https://husarion.com).
+The Husarion ROSBot XL provides a versatile and powerful platform for autonomous navigation, and this project showcases how RAI can be utilized to control and interface with the robot's sensors, actuators, and other onboard systems to achieve autonomous operation controlled by LLM.

 The demo can be successfully run on any robot equipped with the same set of sensors and controlled using ROS 2 messaging protocols.
 Additionally, the same behavior can be reproduced in the simulation developed using [O3DE](https://www.o3de.org/) game engine.

-> **_NOTE:_**  This repository is not yet functional, as the demo is undergoing an internal review and development.
-The code will be fully usable and documented before [ROSCon 2024](https://roscon.ros.org/2024/).

 ## Demo description

 The robot equipped with a microphone can listen to the commands and react accordingly.
 The demo is limited by the current Generative AI models linked via RAI framework and the robot's sensors.
-A simple proof-of-concept implementation shows, that robot can move through the room and describe what it sees.
+A simple proof-of-concept implementation shows, that RAI can interpret the commands from the operator and trigger actions on the robot.
+The robot can be either simulated or real thanks to ROS 2 middleware.

 This demo is designed to drive a real robot, but the simulation based on the [RobotVacuumSample demo](https://github.com/o3de/RobotVacuumSample) is provided for quick tests.